Mahjoge10/Hello-world/README.md

 # Hello-world
 Introduction to the Data World
-Data science is a braod and interesting topic Atificial Intelligence is the future!
+Data science is a broad and interesting topic Artificial Intelligence is the future!